Meaning and Definition of Service Costing

 |Goods transport ( public carriers, goods trains, trucks, etc.)||Per tonne-km- quintal-km|

-Each type of organisation will have to decide what kind of cost unit is the most appropriate for its purpose, considering the nature of business.
+Each type of organisation will have to decide what kind of cost unit is the most appropriate for its purpose, considering the nature of the business.
 Whatever cost is decided upon, the calculation of cost per unit is done in a similar fashion to output costing, i.e.:

 Cost per Service Unit = Total Costs Per Period / Number of Service Units Supplied in the Period